Seretide Multidisc, 50 mcg+250 mcg/dose 60 doses

 Hypersensitivity to the components of the drug Seretide Multidisc; children under 4 years of age.

-With caution: Pulmonary tuberculosis, fungal, viral or bacterial respiratory infections, thyrotoxicosis, pheochromocytoma, diabetes mellitus, uncontrolled hypokalemia, idiopathic hypertrophic subaortic stenosis, uncontrolled arterial hypertension, arrhythmias, prolongation of QT interval on ECG, CHD, hypoxia of various genesis, cataracts, glaucoma, hypothyroidism, osteoporosis, pregnancy, lactation.
+With caution: pulmonary tuberculosis, fungal, viral or bacterial infections of the respiratory system, thyrotoxicosis, pheochromocytoma, diabetes mellitus, uncontrolled hypokalemia, idiopathic hypertrophic subaortic stenosis, uncontrolled arterial hypertension, arrhythmias, prolongation of the QT interval on the ECG, ischemic heart disease, hypoxia of various origins, cataracts, glaucoma, hypothyroidism, osteoporosis, pregnancy, lactation.

 Overdose

-There are rare reports of acute adrenal crisis, which occurs mainly in children receiving Seretide Multidisc in excessively high doses for a long time (several months or years).
-Acute adrenal crisis is manifested by hypoglycemia accompanied by confusion and/or seizures.
-Situations that may serve as triggers for acute adrenal crisis include trauma, surgery, infection, or a rapid decrease in the dose of fluticasone propionate in Seretide Multidisc.
+There are rare reports of acute adrenal crisis, which occurs predominantly in children receiving Seretide Multidisk in excessively high doses for a long time (several months or years).
+Acute adrenal crisis is characterized by hypoglycemia, accompanied by confusion and/or convulsions.
+Situations that may trigger an acute adrenal crisis include trauma, surgery, infection, or a rapid reduction in the dose of fluticasone propionate contained in Seretide Multidisc.

-The symptoms caused by fluticasone propionate usually do not require emergency therapy because in most cases normal adrenal function is restored within a few days.
-In chronic overdose, monitoring of adrenal cortical reserve function is recommended.
+Symptoms caused by the action of fluticasone propionate usually do not require emergency treatment, since in most cases normal adrenal function is restored within a few days.
+In case of chronic overdose, it is recommended to monitor the reserve function of the adrenal cortex.

-In order to avoid overdose, patients should not use Seretide Multidisc in doses higher than recommended.
-Regular evaluation of the effectiveness of therapy and reducing the dose of Seretide Multidisc to the minimum level that provides effective control of disease symptoms is important.
+To avoid overdose, patients should not use Seretide Multidisc in doses higher than recommended.
+It is important to regularly assess the effectiveness of therapy and reduce the dose of Seretide Multidisk to the minimum level that ensures effective control of the symptoms of the disease.

 ---|---|